 When to stay with Saleor

-Stay with Saleor if your team has built apps on top of its GraphQL extensibility, your Python or TypeScript stack already wires into Saleor SDKs, or your self-hosted instance runs production traffic.
-The picks below address enterprise composable commerce with commercetools, Node-native MIT-licensed Medusa, TypeScript-native Vendure, B2B subscription-friendly Swell, Shopify-bundled Hydrogen, and BigCommerce-bundled Catalyst.
+Stay with Saleor if your team has shipped apps on top of its GraphQL extensibility, your Python stack already wires into the Saleor SDKs, or your self-hosted instance runs production traffic.
+The picks below cover enterprise composable commerce on commercetools, Node-native OSS on Medusa, TypeScript-native OSS on Vendure, B2B-plus-subscriptions on Swell, and the bundled Shopify route on Hydrogen.

 Initial published version with 5 picks.